capactio/capact/docs/proposal/20211207-delegated-storage.md

 ### Registering storage backends

-1. Enforcing convention of having storage backend defined as Type with `uri` and `additionalParametersSchema`.
+1. Enforcing convention of JSON schema in storage backend Type.

+    As described in proposal, every storage backend Type should follow the convention of having JSON schema with `uri` and `contextSchema` properties.

-    Initially, we can't enforce such convention.
-That could be possible if we implement an ability to define validating JSON schema for Type nodes, and use such schemas to validate Type values which define `additionalRefs`.
+    That could be possible if we implement an ability to define validating JSON schema for Type nodes (e.g. `cap.core.type.hub.storage`), and use such schemas to validate Types attached to these nodes (via `spec.additionalRefs` property).
 For example, the `cap.core.hub.storage` node could have JSON Schema defined, which validates Type values (JSON schema) attached to such node.
 In the end, that would be JSON schema validating another JSON schema.

     **Reason:** It is possible, but it's complex and brings too little benefits for now to implement it.

-1. Using Global / Action Policy to specify the default storage backend.

-    The benefit is that we could enforce empty or optional `additionalParameters` for such default storage backend.

-    **Reason:** The Policy is already too big.

 1. Adding optional `TypeInstance.metadata.name` or `alias`, which is unique across all TypeInstances and immutable regardless resourceVersion.
 It would allow easier referencing storage backends in the `TypeInstance.spec.backend` field: